lordkorost/smart-surveillance-sorter/docs/lens-health.md

 ```

 The model compares the two images side by side, identifies elements present in the current image that were not in the reference, and determines whether they represent a lens obstruction.

 ---

-## Customizing the Prompt

-The prompt used for lens analysis can be customized per camera directly from the WebUI:

-**WebUI → Cameras → Select camera → Vision Settings → Lens Check Prompt**

-This allows you to add camera-specific context, for example:

-- *"This camera faces a garden with an orange tree — ignore insects flying near the lens at night."*
-- *"The right edge of this camera has a permanent shadow — ignore it."*

-> ℹ️ If no custom prompt is set, the default prompt from `prompts_config.json` is used.

----